JohannesLorenz/lmms-wiki/Submitting-a-patch.md

 ### Fork the official LMMS repository
 Do these steps:
 * Go to [our github home](https://github.com/LMMS/lmms) and hit the fork button (top right).
-* Clone your fork:
+* Type
 ```
 $ git clone git@github.com:yourusername/lmms.git
 ```

-For more instructions on how to fork LMMS, see the GitHub help article [Fork A Repo](https://help.github.com/articles/fork-a-repo).
+to clone your fork.
+More information in [this github article](https://help.github.com/articles/fork-a-repo).
 Having forked LMMS and cloned it to your hard drive, you can start working on the code.

 ### Pushing your changes to GitHub
 After you made your changes and implemented your ideas, it's about time to push them to your git repository.